DreamPurchaseZnz/Python-Module/Class_summarize.md

 ### Cross reference

-Methods may call other methods by using method attributes of the self argument:
+Methods may call other methods by using method attributes of **the self argument**:

  ```
  class Bag: